19bufordcarl/CarlRPG/Game Structure/Watches.md

+# Watches

 While on a journey, days are divided into six watches: three for day, three for night.
 Each watch is four hours long.
 Most major actions (travelling, foraging, etc.) take a watch to complete.